mattungaro/matt-projects/README.md

 ### Work with the New Mexico Office of Broadband Access and Expansion
 Supported the rollout of the **New Mexico Broadband Mapping and Data Hub** (https://maps.connect.nm.gov/)
 - Designed and constructed version 1.
 - Compiled and constructed a grant funding data set of all essential information (Providers, Projects, Funding, Fiber Miles, spatial information) from numerous data sources.
-Used as an input for the **Grants for NM Broadband** application (https://experience.arcgis.com/experience/fa07c9e3b6e348b9b7b3279353fa810a).
+Used for the **Grants for NM Broadband** application (https://experience.arcgis.com/experience/fa07c9e3b6e348b9b7b3279353fa810a).

 ## Personal Projects
 Coming Soon